-'Significant and dangerous' storm to bring severe weather threat for southern California
+'Significant and dangerous' storm to unleash severe weather, flooding threat for southern California

 Damaging wind gusts and even a few tornadoes are possible with this threat.

-The National Weather Service office in Los Angeles is putting people on alert for a "very significant and dangerous" storm that has the potential for flash flooding and possible tornadoes early this week.
+CALIFORNIA - The National Weather Service office in Los Angeles is putting millions on alert for a "very significant and dangerous" storm that has the potential for flash flooding and possible tornadoes early this week.

 A dip in the jet stream opens the door for storms bringing abundant moisture to funnel into the West Coast.